Bosnia: The last Plan steam in Europe

 - Tanago information material.

-We run this tour with a minimum of 15 and a maximum of 28 participants.
+We run this trip with a minimum of 15 and a maximum of 28 participants.

 Bosnia-Herzegovina is a civilised European country with hospitable people.
 The mentality may be different from that of the German-speaking countries, but that is precisely what makes a trip to the Balkans so appealing.

-In the best Yugoslavian tradition, photographing locomotives or railway installations is still met with a certain "prohibitionist attitude".
-We therefore need a visit permit for every company we visit, and the plant managers are well paid.
-Occasionally even passports or identity cards have to be deposited in the mines.
+In the best Yugoslavian tradition, taking photographs of locomotives or railway installations is still met with a certain "prohibitive attitude".
+We therefore need a permit to visit each factory we visit, which the factory management pays well for.
+Occasionally, even passports or identity cards have to be deposited at the mines.

-Types of traction and locomotive use can change at any time.
-Let's not fool ourselves: we are visiting a dying type of traction - and hardly any railway company voluntarily uses steam.
-If they could afford it, many railways would already have switched to diesel traction.
-Only the indebtedness of many companies forces them to continue using steam.
-There is no guarantee for a certain locomotive, a certain series, or a certain mine or line.
-The programme put out to tender therefore represents a snapshot without any entitlement to reimbursement or offsetting of travel services.
+Traction types and locomotive operations can change at any time.
+Let's not kid ourselves: we are visiting a dying type of traction - and hardly any railway company runs steam voluntarily.
+If they could afford it, many railways would have already switched to diesel traction.
+Only the indebtedness of many companies forces them to continue running with steam.
+There is no guarantee for a specific locomotive, a specific class, or a specific mine or line.
+The advertised programme is therefore a snapshot in time, with no entitlement to reimbursement or offsetting of travel costs.

-Despite newer legislation, terms such as industrial safety or accident prevention are often foreign words.
-Please be careful and pay attention to your surroundings, especially in mines and coal loading plants there is a higher risk of accidents than at home in Germany!
+Despite recent legislation, terms such as occupational health and safety or accident prevention are often foreign words.
+Please be careful and be aware of your surroundings, especially in mines and coal loading facilities there is a greater risk of accidents than at home in Germany!

-In order to make the best use of our time in the country, we start early in the morning, at noon we usually have a small snack on the way, in the evening we have plenty of food.
-Almost always meat is served in all variations!
+In order to make the best use of our time in the country, we start early in the morning, usually have a small snack on the road at lunchtime, and then eat plenty in the evening.
+There is almost always meat in all variations on the table!

-The costs of the land program are a kind of "all-inclusive".
+The costs of the land programme are a kind of "all-inclusive".
 Your additional costs on this trip are therefore limited to the consumption of drinks and potential extra wishes.
-Besides that you only have to pay a contribution to the tip fund.
+Apart from that, there is only a contribution to the tip fund.

-We expect sunny days with pleasant summery temperatures - similar to what we have here in Germany, it can be a bit chilly in the morning.
+We expect sunny days with pleasant summer temperatures - about the same as here in Germany, it can be a bit chilly in the mornings.

 Our hotel "Senad od Bosne" in Tuzla offers perfect WiFi in all rooms.

-For the entry to Bosnia-Herzogovina an identity card is sufficient, please check the possibly different regulations for your home country!
+An identity card is sufficient for entry into Bosnia and Herzegovina, please check the possibly deviating regulations for your home country!